OSVR/OSVR-Docs/Getting-Started/HDK/HDK-Unboxing-and-Getting-Started.md

 On both the 1.2 and 1.3, the OSVR HDK Control utility on Windows is the best way to upgrade firmware and adjust some special features of the HMD.
 Go to <http://osvr.github.io/using/> to get it.
 It can also report the current version of firmware that you have installed, etc.

+The HDK firmware can be upgraded on Linux or Mac OS X, but the process hasn't been fully documented yet.
+If you need instructions, contact support, and we'll walk you through it and update the docs at the same time.

 ### Get OSVR Server
 OSVR Server is part of the OSVR software framework, and provides the system for accessing device data, configuring peripherals, etc. The HDK drivers come bundled in the main OSVR Core package (which includes the server), and your HDK can be auto-detected, so you won't need to edit any config files unless you want to connect additional input devices.